thomasstrassmann/get-2-10/README.md

 Furthermore, the W3C Validator was used to ensure that the HTML and CSS file are valid.
 No errors exist anymore at this moment.
 JShint was used to find errors in JavaScript code.
 In the corrected version there are currently only hints that some techniques can only be used with ES6, so the code is valid.

 The game was tested by my wife and me to eliminate bugs in the game logic.
+No bugs were detected after finishing the project.
+The only "bug" in the program would be if you need 50 questions or more, because then the game just stops.
+However, since in a real launch it would have not only 50 questions, but hundreds (if not thousands), this is not a bug that would appear in reality.

 ## Deployment